NeonPixels/blasphemous.iter-tormenti/README.md

 -->
 ## Mod info

-Iter Tormenti (Path of Torment) is a mod for those who want to experience all that the game has to offer in a single playthrough, without needing ascend and restart in True Torment mode.
+Iter Tormenti (Path of Torment) is a modification (mod) for [Blasphemous](https://thegamekitchen.com/blasphemous/), meant for those who want to experience all that the game has to offer in a single playthrough, without needing to ascend and restart in True Torment mode.

 ### Current features